-Video conferencing used to be reserved just for international clients and fancy board rooms, but that’s not the case in 2020.
+Video conferencing used to be reserved just for international clients and fancy board rooms, but that’s not the case anymore.
 Thanks to the COVID-19 pandemic, video conferencing has become the norm for work, socialising and even events.
 But when it comes to connecting virtually, what’s the best video conferencing app or software?

 In this article, we’ll show you who the big players are (you’re probably already using their platforms) and do some quick comparisons so you can choose which one is right for you.

 What is video conferencing?

 Video conferencing allows people in different locations to have a face-to-face meeting without needing to be in the same place at the same time.
 In our increasingly global world, video conferencing allows people to connect across the world and in different timezones, all with a few clicks.

 There are a lot of different platforms and services where you can connect via video with colleagues, friends and family.
 Let’s take a look at the major brands paving the way and highlight a few of their key features and benefits.

 Founded in 2011, Zoom has become the market leader in video conferencing.
 It’s free to create an account and you can host up to 100 people for 40 minutes.
 The paid plans give you more flexibility for attendees and longer meeting times.
 Zoom is great for meetings and chat, webinars and team meetings.
 You can even record sessions and store them on the Cloud for an additional fee.

 Microsoft’s video conferencing platform, Microsoft Teams, has a lot of features that many corporate businesses love.
 It integrates with familiar programs like Word, PowerPoint and Excel to offer teams live collaborative editing, plus its available in 53 languages, making it a very popular global option.
 It has video and audio calling capabilities as well as screen sharing and recording like Zoom.